fkarg/fkarg.github.io/drafts/rat-meetup.md

 Not all of them are being used to the same degree of course, the one used most often is probably the 'temperature probe': receiving immediate feedback on how people feel about a certain proposition.
 We found that this is a good way of overcoming a part of the barrier that is put on our natural social interaction by taking place in an online meeting.

-#### Open Atmosphere (v1.2) [todo: open atmorpshere in einer liste von dingen die zu jener beitragen... man könnte das was hier steht am kurz vor die liste packen um klar zu machen was wir mit offener atmosphäre meinen und wieso das cool ist]
-One of our most valuable assets is the friendly atmosphere we have, which allows everyone to open up personally.
-This is not always and not automatically the case however - this atmosphere sometimes needs to 're-create' itself when the meetup starts.
-Creation is easier when less people are present (as would be the case in Breakout sessions), and effects tend to spill over to the 'big' meeting even after breakout sessions have concluded.
-This is one of the reasons we try to have breakout sessions early in our Meetup.

-This allows for sharing very personal problems and subsequent solving or at least iteration on them from everyone present.
-Important: [beware of other-optimizing][other-optimizing].

 #### Allow Topic Digressions (v1.2)
 Something we see a lot of value in for ourselves is the ability to have frequent topic digressions.
 Even when a topic is provided, it's not rare to stray to another - sometimes related, sometimes not - topic for a few minutes before continuing the original discussion.